-5.2 - Adjusting the steering settings
+5.2 - Adjusting steering setting

 Adjusting steering settings means that the user can customize Spike's springs to fit their needs, for example between low speeds and good swing radius, or higher speeds and more stability.

 Important!
 Read chapter 2.2.1 Especially important - Speed wobbles in the steering system before you start adjusting the steering settings.